Get all the latest data for Oslo

 Which banks are most foreigner-friendly in Oslo in 2026?

-As of early 2026, the three banks most commonly used by foreigners seeking mortgages in Oslo are DNB (Norway's largest bank), Nordea, and SpareBank 1, though willingness to lend depends more on your individual profile than on the bank's branding.
+As of early 2026, the three banks that foreign buyers most commonly approach for mortgage financing in Oslo are DNB (Norway's largest bank), Nordea, and SpareBank 1, because these institutions have the most experience processing international income documentation and non-resident profiles.

 We actually have a specific document about how to get a mortgage as a foreigner in our pack covering real estate in Oslo.